cyniclimbu/rootShell/README.md

 rootShell
 =========

-All gems belongs respectively to their owners.
+All gems used in this project belongs respectively to their owners.

 The aim for this project is to have fun & learn,
 You can join too.